 Ever wondered why some websites churn leads out left and right while others fall flat?
 What makes for a great marketing website in 2019 versus a website that’s pretty-to-look-at but useless?
 Many companies still believe the marketing myth that their target audience will magically click if they design a beautiful website.
 There are tons of hideous sites bringing in 6, 7, or eight figures in sales to prove that wrong.

-“The colours are all wrong.” (a problem for sure)
+“The colors are all wrong.” (a problem for sure)

 “The design looks outdated.” (a valid observation)